Skip to main content

 For non-VA care, to determine eligibility for a penile implant procedure, it is important to have the procedure prior-authorized.

-For patients with Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA), the process is different from Non-VA care.
-Pre-authorization for VA’s should be handled by the Veteran and the Veteran’s Administration.
-The Veteran needs to obtain a referral and an authorization for care which is generated by the local Non-VA Medical Care office.
-This is typically sent to the Veteran and to the provider.
+For patients with Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA), the process is different from non-VA care.
+Pre-authorization for VAs should be handled by the veteran and Veterans Affairs.
+The veteran needs to obtain a referral and an authorization for care which is generated by the local non-VA medical care office.
+This is typically sent to the veteran and to the provider.
 You should have a copy of this prior to receipt of care.

 Getting help